What is Ethereum?

 Moreover, a stablecoin is also a kind of ERC-20 token, that is backed by another asset (it could be a fiat currency for example).
 USDT is one well-known stablecoin and is backed by the US Dollar.

-Ethereum will gradually be updated to be more scalable, more secure, and more sustainable1.
-The full transition to Eth 2.0 should take place in late 2021 or 2022.
+Ethereum will gradually be updated to be more scalable, secure, and sustainable.
+The full transition to Eth 2.0 should occur in late 2021 or 2022.

 Eth 2.0 will introduce a proof-of-stake (PoS) consensus to the Ethereum blockchain.
 Today, Ethereum is relying on a proof-of-work consensus.
 With Eth 2.0 upgrades, it will switch to a proof-of-stake consensus to make mining more accessible and less energy-consuming.
 With this consensus, miners must stake their ETH to become validators and then verify transactions and add them to the blockchain2.

-In August 2021, the London hard fork upgraded the fee calculating system which allowed to reduce them and make them less volatile, which has been a recurring concern for Ethereum users.
+In August 2021, the London hard fork upgraded the fee calculating system, reducing them and making them less volatile, which has been a recurring concern for Ethereum users.

-Lastly, Ethereum and Ether are being more and more used by the public as shown in the graph below.
-There we can see that the number of Ethereum addresses quickly increased since 2018, with more than 168 million addresses in September 20213.
+Lastly, the graph below shows that Ethereum and Ether are being used more and more by the public.
+Indeed, the number of Ethereum addresses quickly increased since 2018, with more than 168 million addresses in September 20213.

 Besides, the DeFi boom from late 2020 also contributed to the increasing adoption of Ethereum by the public.
 For example, the total USD value locked in DeFi grew rapidly since late 2020 and is now worth more than $88 billion (against $10 billion in October 2020)4.